-Tunisia voted on Sunday to elect a successor to Mohamed Beji Caid Essebsi, who died in July aged 92.
+Tunisia returned to the polls on Sunday to elect a successor to Mohamed Beji Caid Essebsi, who died in July aged 92.

 Essebsi was Tunisia’s first democratically-elected president after the 2011 revolution unseated Zine El Abidine Ben Ali and sparked the Arab Spring.

 The two men standing have both been ranked as outsiders but beat 24 other candidates in the first round of voting last month.

 Nabil Karoui is a media mogul who was unable to cast his ballot due to being in jail after being arrested in August on three-year-old charges of tax evasion and money laundering but was released by an appeal court decision four days before Sunday's vote.

 His adversary, populist candidate Kais Saied, is a professor specialised in constitutional law who has called for the reinstatement of the death penalty and described homosexuality as a foreign plot against Tunisia.

 Saied thanked the country's young people "for turning a new page" and vowed to try and build "a new Tunisia".

 Around 90% of 18 to 25 year-olds voted for Saied, according to the Sigma poll, compared with 49.2% of voters over 60.

 "Kais Saied, voice of the people," a gathered crowd chanted.
 "Long live Tunisia!"

 No polls have been published since before the election period, but Saied secured 18.4% of votes and Karoui 15.6% in the first round of voting.